People with ginger hair urged to stop saying it is strawberry blonde

 A RELUCTANCE to embrace gingerness is fuelling anti-ginger prejudice, it has been claimed.

-Following professional bad person Katie Hopkins’s rant against ginger babies, pro-ginger campaigners have urged everyone to drop the ‘dark blonde’ thing.
+In a bid to reclaim the moral high ground, pro-ginger campaigners have urged everyone to drop the ‘dark blonde’ thing.

 Ginger person Emma Bradford said: “Every workplace has at least one ginger denier, who reckons they are strawberry blonde.